 Intel's network hardware testing has identified significant packet loss which can reduce the data rate by 1Mbps to 10Mbps.
-From a numerical perspective, the packet loss is limited and generally causes very little interruption, but is certainly not desirable.
+From a numerical perspective, the packet loss is limited and generally causes very little interruption, but it is certainly not desirable.

 According to Intel the only way to completely eliminate the issue is with a hardware fix on their end.
 They did resolve the issue in Q3 2020 but any devices manufactured before then will use i225-V instead of the new and improved i225-V2.
 We have identified a workaround that is detailed below.

-If your hardware matches and you are experiencing network connection loss or performance degradation don't fret, you don't need a new Ethernet controller or a new router.
+If your hardware matches and you are experiencing network connection loss or performance degradation, don't fret!
+You don't need a new Ethernet controller or a new router.
 In our testing, uninstalling the existing Intel network controllers from the Device Manager then restarting the system forces Windows to pull the correct driver directly from Microsoft.